danro9685/codon_usage/README.md

-This repository provides all the code to replicate the codon usage analysis; please feel free to contact us if you have problems running our tool at rocco.piazza@unimib.it or daniele.ramazzotti@unimib.it.
+This repository provides all the code to replicate the codon usage analysis; please feel free to contact us if you have problems running our scripts at daniele.ramazzotti1@gmail.com